Trustees of The Guild

-General Trustee and YQ: Helen Vivian
+Non-Executive Trustee and YQ: Helen Vivian

 I became hooked on quilting when I decided to make one quilt; obviously I did not stop at one and 17 years ago I joined the Guild.
 Whilst predominantly a traditional quilter, I like trying out new techniques.
 I belong to both the Traditional Group and MQG.

 When I retired I joined Region 8’s committee and have juggled that with travelling around the world, often in search of quilt shops and exhibitions.
 For the last four years I have been regional coordinator and can testify to the adage, ‘the more you give the more you receive’, as I have met lots of members, many of whom I now count as friends.
 I believe it is a strength having a national guild and have fostered links with neighbouring regions.

 My experience as a deputy headteacher and governor in